The digital customer experience continues to evolve as advancements are made in the areas of software technology and architecture design.

 - Improved Transparency: DevOps provides you the flexibility to begin testing earlier in the development cycle.
 This gives you added transparency into what’s happening during each stage of development and makes it easier to solve issues, saving you time and resources in the long run.

-- Better Quality: With less problems during the production process, your application is likely to look like what you expect at the first stage, reducing back and forth between developers and IT teams or you and your customers.
+- Better Quality: With fewer problems during the production process, your application is likely to look like what you expect at the first stage, reducing back and forth between developers and IT teams or you and your customers.

 - Improved Reliability: The DevOps process allows you to continually monitor for changes, reducing any uncertainty surrounding the quality of your product and giving you more confidence in its reliability.